isomerpages/govtech-stp/_travellers-from-malaysia/01c-rgl-faq.md

 #### 13. Can the sponsoring company / agency or traveller check the status of the SafeTravel Pass application?

-The sponsoring company/agency or traveller may enquire the status of their application(s) via {Hyperlink: http://eservices.ica.gov.sg/STO}.
+The sponsoring company/agency or traveller may enquire the status of their application(s) via <http://eservices.ica.gov.sg/STO>.
 Please prepare the traveller’s identification details and intended date of entry in Singapore as declared in the STP application.

 #### 14. Why was my application rejected?